 - 1 No sites exceeded the Action Level (AL).
-Tested every 3 years. - 2 Fluoride is added to the drinking water to help in the prevention of dental cavities (caries) in children. - 3 No sites exceeded the Action Level (AL).
+Tested every 3 years. - 2 Fluoride is added to the drinking water to help in the prevention of dental cavities (caries) in children.
+The low fluoride was a result of a pump issue which was resolved promptly. - 3 No sites exceeded the Action Level (AL).
 Tested every 3 years. - 4 Nitrate and Nitrite are measured together. - 5 A PWS (Public Water System) will receive an E.coli MCL violation when there is any combination of an EC+ sample result with a routine/repeat TC+ or EC+ sample result.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially-harmful, bacteria may be present.
 E.coli are bacteria whose presence indicates that the water may be contaminated with human or animal waste.